-In the course of the year, the Company successfully completed reviewing its reinsurance arrangements and specifically life and health business retentions and increased its retention for life business - open portfolio.
+In the course of the year, the Company successfully completed reviewing its reinsurance arrangements.

-In addition to the Central scenario, the ORSA Upward scenario, the ORSA Downward scenario and additional Company specific scenarios have been carried out and the capital adequacy remained at very strong levels.
+During the course of its ORSA process, the Company in addition to the Central scenario, the ORSA Upward scenario, the ORSA Downward scenario and additional Company specific scenarios as well as two extra Covid-19 scenarios have been carried out and the capital adequacy remained at very strong levels.